Storage

 Global and collection-scoped type definitions |

-Document type is declared by type: in frontmatter and validated against the matching schema in the owning collection's types/ directory.
+Document type is declared by type: in frontmatter and validated against the matching schema, resolved from the owning collection's types/ directory with fallback to global kb/types/.
 See available-types.md and type-loading.md.

 Derived indexes